The potential power of food and how it changes how travellers interact and experience destinations is oftentimes overlooked by marketing strategies

-This means a region’s food-based marketing needs to encompass more than just a single restaurant or dish to work best; it needs to be immersive enough that individuals can link separate experiences throughout the city together and draw an association that’s authentic and iconic to where they have just visited from them.
+This means a region’s food-based marketing needs to encompass more than just a single restaurant or dish to work best.
+It needs to be immersive enough that individuals can link separate experiences throughout the city together.
+And it needs to draw an association that’s authentic and iconic to where they have just visited.

-OCTA pointed towards Waterloo Ontario’s claim-to-fame as the home of Canada’s largest craft-beer festival offering hundreds of local and craft-Canadianmade beers, wines, spirits, and ciders to visitors each year as an example.
-Rather than cloistering this food activity to one occasion though, many of the city’s restaurants have leveraged the region’s interest in craft beers and resultantly offer large craft-selections in their menus year round.
+OCTA pointed towards Waterloo Ontario’s claim-to-fame as the home of Canada’s largest craft-beer festival offering hundreds of local and craft-Canadian made beers, wines, spirits, and ciders to visitors each year, as an example.
+Rather than cloistering this food activity to one occasion though, many of the city’s restaurants have leveraged the region’s interest in craft beers.
+And they resultantly offer large craft-selections in their menus year round.

 The benefits are twofold.
 On the one hand, this gives craft breweries the insurance of and opportunity to product for an embedded local market.
-On the other hand, it has also fostered a strong, organic, and authentic craft-beer community that is noticeable to tourists when they arrive and even capable of convincing them to try a new alcoholic offering rather than their certain tried-and-true default drink choice.
+On the other hand, it has also fostered a strong, organic, and authentic craft-beer community.
+A community that is noticeable to tourists when they arrive.
+And it is even capable of convincing them to try a new alcoholic offering, rather than their certain tried-and-true default drink choice.

-By instilling a culture wherein restaurants and food vendors have permanently adopted craft beer into their offerings, Waterloo’s situation has met the needs of its food, tourism, and local business stakeholders all while producing a uniform message.
+By instilling a culture wherein restaurants and food vendors have permanently adopted craft beer into their offerings, Waterloo’s situation has met the needs of its food, tourism, and local business stakeholders.
+And it has done this all while producing a uniform message.

 Waterloo = craft – be it through beer and alcohol, or be it through its other unique traits such as the vibrant tech startup scene.
 Food and tech may be separate but the atmosphere and messages either industry can send can be mixd together seamlessly when done correctly.

 Niagara on the lake stands as another example of the same concepts at play.
-The region’s viticulture roots perfectly compliment the city’s upscale gambling and entertainment industry making food and the economic driving for of the city go hand-in hand.
+The region’s viticulture roots perfectly compliment the city’s upscale gambling and entertainment industry.
+It is making food and the economic driving for of the city go hand-in hand.
 While tourists get a chance to see Canada’s most spectacular falls, they also get to drink some of North America’s best wines – everyone wins.